paja6/whalebone/task1.md

 As you can see, the DNS server returned the IP addresses that belong to seznam.cz.

-### Query Knot Resolver to test if the policy is applied
+### Query Knot Resolver to Test if the Policy is Applied

 Open a new terminal window or tab and enter there the following command: